ktosiek/pgbouncer/doc/config.rst

 trust
     No authentication is done.
 Username must still exist in `auth_file`_.

+gss
+    The default GSS context is used to authenticate users.
+    The keytab for the service can be set with [KRB5_KTNAME](https://web.mit.edu/kerberos/krb5-1.13/doc/basic/keytab_def.html#keytab-definition)

 any
     Like the ``trust`` method, but the username given is ignored.
 Requires that all databases are configured to log in as specific user.
 Additionally, the console